conorfennell/optimizer-k8s/README.md

 # optimizer-k8s
-pull based gitops repostiory representing the state of a kubernetes cluster
+pull based Gitops repository representing the state of the kubernetes cluster